kennysmithed/oels2020/oels_practical_wk4.md

       choices:['y','n']}]}]
 ```

-So that's a single `html-keyboard-response` trial which has a nested timeline; the first item in the nested timeline is the spacebar-response trials, which itself has a nested timeline, and then the the second item in the timeline is a single trial with different choices, stimulus and prompt.
+So that's a single `html-keyboard-response` trial which has a nested timeline; the first item in the nested timeline is the spacebar-response trials, which itself has a nested timeline, and then the second item in the timeline is a single trial with different choices, stimulus and prompt.
 Personally I find that slightly more confusing to look at in the code, but I like that what is conceptually a single trial - a sentence plus its comprehension question - is now a single (complex) trial in the experiment.

-These three ways of representing a self-paced reading trial all work, and look the same from the participant perspective - which one you choose might be decided by things like what you plan to do for randomisation, or how confident you are that you understand what the nested trial lists are doing!
+It's important to emphasise that these three ways of representing a self-paced reading trial all work, and look the same from the participant perspective - which one you choose might be decided by things like what you plan to do for randomisation, or how confident you are that you understand what the nested trial lists are doing!

 Nested trial lists therefore make it quite easy to build a single self-paced reading trial.
 However, it's still going to be a bit laborious to build a sequence of such trials.
 In order to build two trials we'd have to do something like this: